Present Destructive Church Dogmas

 therein speak to the popular – and incorrect – interpretations in many churches

 today.
 Check it out!
 Reread Matthew 24 and allow our Lord Jesus to speak for

 Himself.
 Two appeals we post on this fair matter include: We Have A Problem

-and A Bible Study (pp. 4 - 6 of document).
-ENJOY, but be sitting down as
+and A Bible Study.
+ENJOY, but be sitting down as you consider these

 3. Why do you not acknowledge our sincere intent before our Lord Jesus to help do